uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/basic-image-manipulation.md

 ![Target Image](../img/base-shapes-v1/pentagon/pentagon-01.png)

 Since we have the background and shape images loaded, let's do some augmentation to the shape and then paste it onto the background image.
 Let's start with rotation.
-PIL's rotation function will return a copy of this image, rotated the given number of degrees counter clockwise around its centre.
+PIL's rotation function will return a copy of this image, rotated the given number of degrees counter clockwise around its center.
 The function takes three arguments:

- - angle --  the degrees to rotate clockwise about the center
+ - angle --  the degrees to rotate clockwise about the center.

  - resample --  optional flag to choose which technique to use to interpolate new pixel values expand.